 Only courts can order a witness to appear, or a party or a third party to produce documents.
+Thus, unlike during disclosure in, for example, U.S. proceedings, the court is always involved.

 7.5 Are there any restrictions on the use of documents obtained by disclosure in your jurisdiction?